husobee/peerstore/docs/design-document/README.md

     * this will be the AES initialization vector used in CBC mode.
 3. Ciphertext
     * this will be the encrypted version of the peerstore protocol message
+3. Signature
+    * this is the RSA signature of a hash of the payload

 Below is the high level use case diagram outlining the particulars of the transport encryption process: